Common Frequently Asked Questions for Latisse

 Q: What does FDA approved mean?

-A: The US Food and Drug Administration (FDA) is the federal governmental agency charged with protecting the health and welfare of the US public by regulating prescription products.
+A: The US Food and Drug Administration (FDA) is the federal government agency charged with protecting the health and welfare of the US public by regulating prescription products.
 FDA regulations are extremely stringent, and when a drug is FDA approved, that means its efficacy and safety have been scientifically studied in valid clinical trials.
 FDA approval also requires the sponsoring pharmaceutical company to record all adverse events reported after the drug is approved.

 LATISSE® received its FDA approval in December 2008.